 ln -s ~/dev/themes/transmission ~/dev/www/ghost/content/themes

-Before making any changes, run the following command in a terminal window
+Before making any changes, cd to the theme root directory and run the following command in a terminal window

 # Run build & watch for changes